-All, from deacons upwards, were required to be learned in Latin, though they should reserve this tongue for private study and for private orisons, never for reading or singing in church to the congregation: 'when menne saye Matins and Euensong privately they mais sais the same in any language they themselves do understande'.
+All, from deacons upwards, were required to be learned in Latin, though they should reserve this tongue for private study and for private orisons, never for reading or singing in church to the congregation: 'when menne saye Matins and Euensong priuately they maie sale the same in any language they themselues do understande'.
 (88) And to all the clergy the Oath or the King's Supremacy must be tendered.
-By this the authority, power, and jurisdiction of the Bishop of Rome was utterly renounced, relinquished and forsaken.
-Everyone must swear an oath as lengthy as it was explicit, couched in stiff, legal-sounding language strikingly different from the rest of the text: ...
-I shall never consent nor agree, that the Rysshop of Rome shall practice, exercise, or haue, anye maner of authoritie, Jurisdiccion, or power withyn thys Realme, or anye other the Kynges dominions, but shall resyste the same at all tymes, to the uttermoste of my And I from hencefoorth will accepte. repute, and take the Kynges Malestie to be the onely Supreme head in earth, of the Churche of England: And to my connynge, witte, and uttermoste of my power, withoute guyle, fraude, or other undue means, I will obserue, keps, maytayne, and defende, the whole effectes and contentes of all and synguler actes and Statutes made, and to be made within this Realme, in derogacion, extirpation, and extinguishment of the Bishop of Rome, and his aucthoritie, and all other Actes and Statutes, made or to be made, in confirmacion and corroboracion of ^{88.} Second Prayer Book of Edward VI, pp. 445-46.
-The inconsistencies in spelling appear in the original text. the Kynges power, of the supreme head in yearth, of the Churche of England: and this I will dow agaynste all maner of persones, of what estate, dygnitie, or degree, or condicion they be, and in no wise doe nor attempte, nor to my power suffre to be doone or attempted, directly or indirectlye, any thing or thynges, prieuely or apperlye, to the lette, hinderaunce, dammage, or derogacion thereof, or any part thereof, by anye maner of meanes, of for anye maner of pretence.
-And in case any othe bee made, or hath been made, by me, to any person or persones, in maintenance, defence, or fauoure, of the Bishoppe of Rome, or his authoritie, iurisdiction, or power, I repute the same as vayne and admichilate, so helpe me (89) God, through Jesus Christ.
-Apart from this nationalistic broadside, intended to forestall papal intromision in its affairs, the attitude of the Anglican Church was one broadly tolerant of religious ceremonial practices elsewhere.
-If they respected the firm line of demarcation separating England from the rest of Christendom, foreigners might do much as they liked in their own countries, without being guilty of error or superstition.
-'For we thinke it conveniente that every countrye should use such ceremonies, as thei shal thynke best to the settyng foorth of Goddes honor and glorye: and to the reducyng of the people to a most perfect and Godly liuing ... and that they should putte away other thynges, which from tyme to tyme they perceive to be most abused, as in mennes ordinaunced it often chaunceth diversely in diverse countryes.
-Besides the Oath or the King's Supremacy there ^{69.} First Prayer Book, p.300 (Second Prayer Book, p.
-446) 90.
-First Prayer Book, p.
-268.
+By this the guthority, power, and jurisdiction of the Bishop of Rome was utterly renounced, relinquished and forsaken.
+Everyone must swear an oath as lengthy as it was explicit, couched in stiff, legal-sounding language strikingly different from the rest of the text:

+...
+I shall never consent nor agree, that the Rysshop of Rome shall practice, exercise, or haue, anye maner of authoritie, Jurisdiccion, or power withyn thys Realme, or anye other the Kynges dominions, but shall resyste the same at all tymes, to the uttermoste of my And I from hencefoorth will accepte, power, repute, and take the Kynges Malestie to be the onely Supreme head in earth, of the Churche of England: And to my connynge, witte, and uttermoste of my power, withoute guyle, fraude, or other undue meane, I will observe, kepe, maytayne, and defende, the whole effectes and contentes of all and synguler actes and Statutes made, and to be made within this Realme, in derogacion, extirpation, and extinguishment of the Bishop of Rome, and his aucthoritie, and all other Actes and Statutes, made or to be made, in confirmacion and corroboracion of the Kynges power, of the supreme head in yearth, of the Churche of England: and this I will dow agaynste all maner of persones, of what estate. dygnitie, or degree, or condicion they be, and in no wise doe nor attempte, nor to my power suffre to be doone or attempted, directly or indirectlye, any thing or thynges, prieuely or apperlye, to the lette, hinderaunce, dammage, or derogacion thereof, or any part thereof, by anye maner of meanes, of for anye maner of pretence.
+And in case any othe bee made, or hath been made, by me, to any person or persones, in maintenance, defence, or fauoure, of the Bishoppe of Rome, or his authoritie, iurisdiccion, or power, I repute the same as vayne and adnichilate, so helpe me God. through Jesus Christ.
+(89)